richardballaux/Augmented-Reality-Games-Platform/Documentation/Reflection And Synthesis 2.md

 Leon Santen <br/>

 ## Feedback And Decisions
 _“ Based upon your notes from the technical review, synthesize the feedback you received addressing your key questions.
 How do you plan to incorporate it going forward?
 What new questions did you generate?”_<br/>

-(We think that we are already in a relatively far state in our project so that the real questions we are having are already pretty technical and specific so that it wouldn’t make a whole lot of sense to ask them in our presentation.
-We defined our architecture and only have smaller)

 We received feedback via some smaller group discussions in class and through an online survey with more technical questions.
 As we are in a relatively farther state with our project, it wouldn’t make sense to ask very technical questions.
 Instead we decided to focus on some user design aspects in our platform for this design review.